 Table of Contents

 The deltoid muscle was named after the Greek letter ‘delta’ because of the similar triangular shape.

 The deltoid muscle is located on the outer aspect of the shoulder and gives the shoulder its rounded contour.
-The outside and center of the upper arm is the top of the muscle triangle, the base is on the spina scapulae and the acromion is fixed to the clavicular.
+The outside and center of the upper arm are located at the top of the muscle triangle, whereas the base is on the spine of the scapula and the acromion is fixed to the clavicle.

 The muscle consists of 3 heads:

 - The 3 heads insert laterally on the humeral shaft on the deltoid tuberosity.

 - The deltoid muscle is the strongest abductor (moving away from an extremity from the midline of the body) in the shoulder joint.

 - The muscle is supplied by the brachial plexus via the axillary nerve.